What is Phishing?

-The ways of phishing are numerous, and it is likely impossible to mention them all and don’t miss one.
+The ways of phishing are numerous, and it is likely impossible to mention them all don’t miss one.
 However, several phishing methods are the most widespread nowadays.
-They always were the most widely used because of their simplicity and high chance that the victim will be trapped.
+They always were the most widely used because of their simplicity and the high chance that the victim would be trapped.
 Meet the “heroes”!

 This method may be done in two ways - graceful and clumsy.
-The agile method is used much more rarely since it needs the infected network router, which the victim uses to connect to the Internet, or a specific malware on a victim’s device.
-An infected router is needed to intercept the packages victim sends to the server (if the connection is unsecure) or to re-route the request on the counterfeited site.
+The agile method is rarely used since it needs the infected network router, which the victim uses to connect to the Internet, or a specific malware on a victim’s device.
+An infected router is needed to intercept the packages the victim sends to the server (if the connection is unsecure) or to re-route the request on the counterfeited site.

 Modern shape of a well-known fraud